Large rallies held in Indonesia as election campaign draws to a close - ExBulletin

 Large rallies held in Indonesia as election campaign draws to a close

-Tens of thousands of supporters of Indonesia's presidential candidates packed final rallies in Jakarta, the capital, and Solo, Central Java, on Saturday (Feb.
-10), as campaigning draws to a close ahead of the country's biggest elections. 'only one day in the world.
+Tens of thousands of supporters of Indonesia's presidential candidates packed final rallies in Jakarta, the capital, and Solo, central Java, on Saturday as campaigning draws to a close ahead of the biggest election in a day in the world.

-The candidates will enter a reflection period from Sunday until voting day Wednesday, during which three candidates will run to succeed the wildly popular President Joko Widodo, who has ruled Indonesia for a decade and cannot run again.
+Candidates will enter a reflection period from Sunday until voting day on Wednesday, during which three candidates will run to succeed the wildly popular President Joko Widodo, who has ruled Indonesia for a decade and cannot run again.

 At stake is leadership for the next five years of a mineral-rich Group 20 economy of 270 million people, which is positioning itself as a future destination for multinational companies in the electric vehicle supply chain.